JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - New model for the replies #DONE
 - The original post should be shown above the textarea for the reply #DONE
 - There should be a line between the two profile pics .
 This needs a lot more work as the current solution is clunky #DONE
-- Let's add the second line directly in the create post wizard above the image but only on the reply wizard
+- Let's add the second line directly in the create post wizard above the image but only on the reply wizard #DONE
-- Comments for tweets, further comments for them too.
-Implement twitter threads
+- Fetch number of replies for each post in all the post fetching endpoints #DONE
+- Mutation for posting replies, depending on the src passed it will be decided which mutation to call
+- Click outside or esc to close the modal, perhaps use the hook
 - Profile page should have a replies page
 - On the single post all replies should be shown with scrolling